Egy Maulana Vikri: Youth

-In December 2014, Vikri debuted with his first goal for Indonesia U-16 in a friendly match against Vietnam U-16 one year before Indonesia's FIFA suspension in 2015.
+In December 2014, Egy debuted with his first goal for Indonesia U-16 in a friendly match against Vietnam U-16 one year before Indonesia's FIFA suspension in 2015.
 Weeks before the suspension, Egy scored two goals in a friendly match against Japan U-16 in April 2015.

-On 31 May 2017, Vikri debuted for the Indonesia U-19 team in the 2017 Toulon Tournament against Brazil U20.
+On 31 May 2017, Egy debuted for the Indonesia U-19 team in the 2017 Toulon Tournament against Brazil U20.
 His impressive performance at the tournament earned him the Breakthrough Player of the Tournament.
 He made his debut for the Indonesia U-23 in a friendly match against the Syria U-23 on 16 November 2017 where he came on as a substitute.

 Senior

-On 14 January 2018, Vikri debuted for the Indonesia national team in a friendly match against Iceland.
+On 14 January 2018, Egy debuted for the Indonesia national team in a friendly match against Iceland.
 He appeared as a second-half substitute, replacing Osvaldo Haay.
-On 25 May 2021, Vikri scored his first international goal in a friendly match in Dubai against Afghanistan.
+On 25 May 2021, Egy scored his first international goal in a friendly match in Dubai against Afghanistan.

-On 11 October 2021, Vikri scored his competitive international goal against Chinese Taipei during the second leg of 2023 AFC Asian Cup qualification – play-off round, which Indonesia won 3–0.
+On 11 October 2021, Egy scored his competitive international goal against Chinese Taipei during the second leg of 2023 AFC Asian Cup qualification – play-off round, which Indonesia won 3–0.
 On 25 December 2021, he made his debut in a 2020 AFF Championship and also scored against Singapore in the second leg of semi-final in a 4–2 victory after extra-time.
 He scored again against Thailand in the second leg of the final in a 2–2 draw, avoiding another loss to Thailand.

 Personal life

-Vikri has Dutch ancestry through his paternal grandfather who was born in the Dutch East Indies.
+Egy has Dutch ancestry through his paternal grandfather who was born in the Dutch East Indies.

-On 10 December 2023, Maulana Vikri married to Adiba Khanza Az-Zahra, daughter of late Indonesian Islamic preacher Jefri Al Buchori which was held at Hallf Pati Unus, Kebayoran Baru, South Jakarta.
+On 10 December 2023, Egy married to Adiba Khanza Az-Zahra, daughter of late Indonesian Islamic preacher Jefri Al Buchori which was held at Hallf Pati Unus, Kebayoran Baru, South Jakarta.
 Before carrying out their marriage, Adiba and Egy carried out Taaruf for 4 years.